Welcome to Beautiful Belize

 GETTING HERE

-*Where exactly are you located?
-Ananda Guesthouse & Cabanas is in the lovely quaint village of Bullet Tree Falls district of Cayo in Western Belize.
-3 minutes walk from the village center and 10 minutes car ride to San Ignacio Town center.
-We are situated on 14 acres of lovely wooded rainforest and cultivate forest gardens.
-Please see the google maps link at the bottom of the page.
+**LOCATION**Where Are We?
+Ananda Guesthouse & Cabanas nestles in the charming village of Bullet Tree Falls, Cayo District, Western Belize.
+Just a 3-minute stroll from the village center and a 10-minute drive to San Ignacio Town center.
+Situated on 14 acres of lush wooded rainforest with cultivated forest gardens.
+Check out our location on Google Maps at the bottom of the page.

 * The US dollar is a two-to-one conversion on the street.
 Although the US dollar is widely accepted, the bills themselves cannot have ANY rips or tears.
 Also note, it is also difficult to spend large bills like $50s or $100s, as many people will not have change